-Graduate advising is available at the College Park campus in Patuxent building suite 2106 and can be reached at ischooladvisors@umd.edu.
+Graduate advising is available in Patuxent building suite 2106.
+Advisors can be reached at iSchoolAdvisors@umd.edu.

-Advisors can help with course planning, opportunities and resources to compliment your educational experience.
+Advisors can help with course planning and resources to complement your educational experience.
 Advisors should be the first point of contact; if necessary the student will be referred to a staff or faculty member as appropriate.